Overview of Zachary’s Law

 - 10 Years

-Sexually Violent Predators must register for life.
+- Sexually Violent Predator must register for life.
 Other offenders convicted of a sex offense against a victim who was under the age of 12, or offenders who were convicted of using force or the threat of force must register for life if the offense was committed after July 1, 2001.
-Offenders convicted in another jurisdiction must register for the period required by the other jurisdiction, or the 10 year or lifetime period required under Indiana law, whichever is longer.
+Offenders convicted in another jurisdiction must register for the period required by the other jurisdiction, or the 10-year or lifetime period required under Indiana law, whichever is longer.

-All sex or violent offenders are required to notify the local law enforcement authority (in Allen County this means The Allen County Sheriff’s Department) within 3 days of any change in principal address, employment, schooling, or any other change in their required registration information.
+- All sex or violent offenders are required to notify the local law enforcement authority (in Allen County this means The Allen County Sheriff’s Department) within three (3) days of any change in principal address, employment, schooling, or any other change in their required registration information.

 AS A CONVICTED SEX OR VIOLENT OFFENDER YOU ARE REQUIRED TO DO THE FOLLOWING: